+FIN 207 Cr.3

 FIN 361 Cr.3

 A study of life insurance and its relationship to financial planning.
 Topics covered are the determination of financial needs for survivors resulting from premature death of a family member, concepts of life insurance and annuities including quantitative foundations, policy provisions, comparisons of alternate products, and taxation issues.
 Prerequisite: FIN 355, FIN 360; admission to business.
-Offered Occasionally.
+Offered Fall.

 FIN 362 Cr.3